 Alternative Treatments and Vitamins

 If you’re looking for prevention or treatment (or even both), Nerve Renew is one of your best choices.
-Chock full of a form of vitamin B1 called benfotiamine, Nerve Renew sends these vitamins right to where you need it most – to your cells.
+Containing a clinically studied dosage of a form of vitamin B1 called benfotiamine, Nerve Renew sends these vitamins right to where you need it most – to your cells.

 With its blend of natural remedies, users have found it cuts back on pain in general and particularly nerve pain.
 With vitamin B2, vitamin B6, vitamin D, feverfew extracts, oak straw extract, passion flower, and skullcap extract, you can rest assured these ingredients are coming from natural sources.